contanpe/PSCI/Theory Roadmap and Abstract.md

 ## Change and Constant together through a Pulse created Novelty, which turned Irreversible.

-### This pulse is time.
+### This pulse is felt by us as time.
 It is the rate at which the Universe recreates itself.
 It is the resonant frequency of self-aware novelty, governed by:

         τ∝ϕ⋅ln⁡(e)⋅1π